Andy4495/Windows10-on-iMac2011/README.md

 ## Introduction

 Although the [Mid-2011 21.5" iMac][3] is more than ten years old, it has a capable [CPU][4] and a nice 21.5" LCD monitor.
-Replace the stock HDD with an SSD and the iMac can smoothly run MacOS X and Windows 10.
-Although Apple no longer provides software updates for this model (High Sierra 10.3 is the latest supported version), Windows 10 can be installed using Boot Camp with the procedure below.
-Windows 10 will continue to receive software updates from Microsoft until at least October 2025, giving this iMac several more years of useful operation.
+By replacing the stock HDD with an SSD, the iMac can smoothly run MacOS X and Windows 10.

+Unfortunately, Apple no longer provides software updates for this model (MacOS 10.3 High Sierrais the latest supported version).
+However, Windows 10 can be installed with Boot Camp by using the procedure below.
+And since Windows 10 will continue to receive software updates from Microsoft until at least October 2025, this iMac can have several more years of useful operation running Windows.

-Neither [Intel][6] or [Microsoft][5] officially support Windows 10 on a Core i5-2400S CPU.
-However, nothing in the installation or upgrade process prevents it from being installed or receiving software updates.
+While neither [Intel][6] nor [Microsoft][5] *officially* support Windows 10 on a Core i5-2400S CPU, there is nothing in the installation or upgrade process that prevents it from being installed or receiving software updates.

 ## Configuration